ArctosDB/documentation-wiki/_documentation/container.markdown

-are identified by something that may or may not really be unique (catalog number as transcribed by some student, some taxonomic term as accepted whenever the shelf was labeled, one of the 3 objects labeled “Catalog Number One,” etc.), and that value is interpreted by a “device” which tends to make the occasional mistake when dealing with large numbers of similar things.
+are identified by something that may or may not really be unique (catalog number as transcribed by some student, some taxonomic term as accepted whenever the shelf was labeled, one of the 3 objects labeled "Catalog Number One," etc.), and that value is interpreted by a "device" which tends to make the occasional mistake when dealing with large numbers of similar things.
 Things end up about where they should, usually, (the aforementioned device is very good at dealing with a bit of slop) but there’s not really any way of knowing when they don’t.

 The systems are functionally different, and the data they produce are functionally different.
-Most every “numbering system” created by humans has duplicates, etc., and every human who’s ever read very many numbers has mangled a few of them.
+Most every "numbering system" created by humans has duplicates, etc., and every human who’s ever read very many numbers has mangled a few of them.
 (Statistics suggest about 4%; our experience barcoding legacy object tracking systems suggests something higher.)